content top

 To determine which class your child should be in,

-please use your child’s age as of October 1st of each year.
+we use your child’s age as of October 1st of each year.

-Pearl Class: 1-2 years old
+PEARL CLASS: 1-2 years old

 Our youngest age group is a great introduction to the SPELC program.
 They learn to play and socialize with other children their age.